 Ginseng is fighting stress and heals overall

 In the prevention of hypertension, its effect on stress , ie its stabilizing effect on generalized adaptation syndrome (hence the prefix "adapto"), plays a major role.
 The anti- stress effect has gssd.
 Rb 1 ( Churchill2002npg ), majonoside R2 ( Huong1998aem ), gssd.
 Rc ( Kim2003egs ) and strongly vasorelaxation gssd.
 Rg 3 ( Kim2003iii ).
-According to textbooks, the stress of hypertension is first of all transient, which later leads to muscularization of the vascular wall, increase vascular resistance and hypertension.
+According to textbooks, the stress of hypertension is first of all transient, which later leads to the loss of vascular wall muscles, increased blood vessel resistance and hypertension.
 Stress hormone blockers (β-blockers) are commonly prescribed against elevated blood pressure.

 Ginseng protects internal organs ( heart , liver , kidney, brain , retina ...) from oxidative damage .
-The essence of its effect is not radical uptake, but protection against apoptosis and support regeneration of tissues, vessels and vascular lining ( He2007peg , Chen2012peg ).
-Red ginseng accelerates the capillary regeneration at doses of several grams per day ( Morisaki1995mae ), the gssd is mainly responsible for this effect .
+The essence of its effect is not radical uptake but protection against apoptosis and support for regeneration of tissues, vessels and vascular lining ( He2007peg , Chen2012peg ).
+Red ginseng accelerates capillary regeneration at doses of several grams per day ( Morisaki1995mae ), the gssd is mainly responsible for this effect .
 Rg 1 ( Sengupta2004may , Chen2012peg ).

 Other adaptogenes against hypertension

 Many other civilization diseases, or diseases of longevity, are associated with hypertension.
-On the relevant pages, you can find notes on the efficacy of adaptogens against atherosclerosis , diabetes and its complications , obesity and autoimmune problems that are related to diabetes and atherosclerosis.
+On the relevant pages, you will find notes on the efficacy of adaptogens against atherosclerosis , diabetes and its complications , obesity and autoimmune problems that are related to diabetes and atherosclerosis.

-Bajkaline bajkaline acts against the progressive thickening of the pulmonary artery wall, which is the basis of pulmonary hypertension ( Zhang2014bih ).
+Bajkalin baykalin acts against the progressive thickening of the wall of the pulmonary arteries, which is the essence of pulmonary hypertension ( Zhang2014bih ).
 A similar effect was found in pink rosary salidroside ( Chen2016sep ).
-In addition, the stapler directly reduces blood pressure by increasing plasma β-endorphin ( Lee2013rei ).
+Additionally, the stapler directly reduces blood pressure by increasing plasma β-endorphin ( Lee2013rei ).